-Pakistani court stays execution of mentally ill convict
+Pakistan court stays execution of mentally ill convict

-ISLAMABAD (AP) — A rights group says that a Pakistani court has stayed the execution of a mentally ill convict who was sentenced to death in 2003 for murdering a fellow police officer.
+ISLAMABAD (AP) — A Pakistani court on Thursday stayed the execution of a mentally ill convict who was sentenced to death in 2003 for murdering a fellow police officer over a land dispute, a rights group said.

-Wassam Waheed, a spokesman at Justice Project Pakistan, says Thursday’s court order came just days ahead of the execution of ex-police officer Khizar Hayat, due next week.
+The order from the Lahore High Court came just days before the scheduled execution of 55-year-old ex-police officer Khizar Hayat, said Wassam Waheed, a spokesman for the Justice Project Pakistan.

-He says the court asked the government to provide a new report on the convicted man’s health by Jan.
-30.
+The court order also asked the government to provide a new report on the convicted man’s health by Jan.
+30, said Waheed, adding that the group was “relieved to hear” of the temporary reprieve.

-The latest development came months after Pakistan’s Supreme Court stayed the execution of another inmate who was diagnosed with schizophrenia.
+Hayat’s mother, Iqbal Bano, urged President Mamnoon Hussain to pardon her son.
+She said she visited her son in prison and that he “doesn’t know what is going to happen to him, he is not in a stable state of mind.”

 Most Read Stories